lodauria/Individual_Assignments/stm32_f103rey/Evaluation.md

 ## Network evaluation

 The 6LoWPAN network present on the M3 nodes uses a 2.4GHz frequency with a maximum throughput of 256kbit/s and a maximum range of around 40m indoor.
-The RSSI measured with the `ping` command was around -50dBm maybe due to the interferance with other experiments, anyway was good enough to receive the 90% of the sensor nodes packets, but this depends also on the collisions between the messages of each sensor node.
-A good syncronization between the sensor nodes could produce even better results.
+The RSSI measured with the `ping` command was around -50dBm maybe due to the interference with other experiments, anyway was good enough to receive the 90% of the sensor nodes packets, but this depends also on the collisions between the messages of each sensor node.
+A good synchronization between the sensor nodes could produce even better results.

 The latency from the sensor nodes to the border router is around 65ms, while the latency from a sensor node to the AWS cloud is around 0.4s.